a-maier/nauty-Traces-sys/Readme.md

 * You can use either the version of nauty and Traces that is bundled with this crate or a local installation.
 Both options have advantages and disadvantages.
 See the [Features section](#features) below.
-Note that version 0.8 of this crate assumes nauty & Traces version 2.8.9 and may not work with other versions.
+Note that the current version of this crate assumes nauty & Traces version 2.8.9 and may not work with other versions.

 * Some C macros have no direct equivalent.